cockroachdb/docs/start-a-local-cluster.md

 [Secure your cluster](secure-a-cluster.html) with authentication and encryption.
 You might also be interested in:

-- [Manual Deployment](manual-deployment.html): How to run CockroachDB on multiple machines
+- [Manual Deployment](manual-deployment.html): How to run CockroachDB across multiple machines
 - [Cloud Deployment](cloud-deployment.html): How to run CockroachDB in the cloud
 - [Run CockroachDB inside a VirtualBox VM](http://uptimedba.github.io/cockroach-vb-single/cockroach-vb-single/home.html) (community-supported docs)